SeaDve/Mousai/.github/ISSUE_TEMPLATE/feature_request.md

 here.
 -->

-**Relevant links, screenshots, screencasts etc.**
+**Relevant links, screenshots, screencasts, etc.**

 <!--
-If you have further information, such as technical documentation, code, mockups or a similar feature in other applications, please provide them here.
+If you have further information, such as technical documentation, code, mockups, or a similar feature in other applications, please provide them here.
 -->